ssquadteam/FancyPlugins/docs/src/fancynpcs/tutorials/action-system.md

 Example: `/npc action (npc) (trigger) add send_to_server skyblock`

+!!!info
+Make sure to set `bungee-plugin-message-channel` to `true` in the velocity.toml config file.
+Otherwise, this action might not work properly.
+!!!

 ### execute_random_action

 Picks a random action from the remaining actions in the list and executes it.
 This action is useful for creating random behavior in NPCs.